Tropical Storm Chanthu (2004)

-Severe Tropical Storm Chanthu, known in the Philippines as Tropical Storm Gener, was a strong tropical storm that produced deadly flooding in Vietnam and Thailand.
+Severe Tropical Storm Chanthu, known in the Philippines as Tropical Storm Gener, was a strong tropical storm that produced deadly flooding in Indochina in mid-June 2004.
 Originating from an area of low pressure on June 5, 2004, Chanthu was first declared a tropical depression near southern Leyte Island in the Philippines.
 Tracking west-northwestward, the depression intensified into a tropical storm over the central Philippines before entering the South China Sea.
 Once over the warm waters of the sea, the system quickly intensified, attaining its peak 10-minute winds of 110 km/h (70 mph) and 1-minute winds of 140 km/h (85 mph).
 On June 12, the storm made landfall in Vietnam before quickly weakening over land.
 By June 13, the system had weakened to a tropical depression and dissipated two days later.

-In Vietnam, Chanthu wrought substantial damage and killed 38 people.
-Damage from the storm was estimated at 125 billion Vietnam dong (US$7.9 million), mostly from agricultural losses.
-One person was also killed in Thailand.
+In Vietnam, Chanthu wrought substantial damage and killed 12 people while rendering 26 missing.
+Damage from the storm was estimated at 125 billion Vietnamese dong (US$7.9 million), mostly from agricultural losses.